chubuntuarc/Shopify-App-Template/README.md

 * [Shopify Polaris](https://polaris.shopify.com/components/get-started)

 ## Getting Started
-Clone the repo, then get run the node commands.
+Clone the repo, then run the node commands.

 ### How it works